gward/lolog/README.md

 If you have invented a brilliant new markup language that is destined to replace JSON, you'll have to write your own formatter.

+## Context

+The key to structured logging is that list of key-value pairs included with every log message.
+But what's lurking unseen is the log _context_, which is just a bunch of additional key-value pairs that are automatically added to the log message.

+In fact, lolog has several levels of context: global, thread-local, and logger.
+Global context lives in the `Config` object, and that's where you put things like the process ID.
+Thread-local context also lives in the `Config` object, but is used for values that vary by thread: current request ID, current username, current client IP address, etc. Finally, logger context exists in each logger object.
+Its use is limited only by your imagination.

 ## Output

 lolog's builtin facilities output are its least flexible feature.
 In Python, you can write logs to any writeable file-like object: period.
 In C, you can write logs to any stdio stream: period.